 Surfaces that are more absorptive than reflective, like dark paint or wood should be avoided unless the design is primordial to energy efficiency.
 White ceilings produce the best results.

 The light sources have to be easily spread out over long distances and use as less auxiliary items as possible, for example wires, connectors, screws or transformers.
 A large capacity transformer is recommended.

 If a cove light is to be an imitation of daylight then it should be in almost all aspects.

-Long lasting light sources with minimal color shift in time are recommended, especially for installations with considerable lengths.
+Long lasting LED light sources with minimal color shift in time are recommended, especially for installations with considerable lengths.
 If the brightness of the light source fades too soon or the color temperature changes the total replacement of the installation could be the only solution for uniform lighting.